 You could never understand, Lady.
 But in our world not all events are pleasing or welcome.
 There may be such a thing that you would cut off both your arms and your legs to prevent it happening—and yet it happens: with us.

 The Lady finds this quite puzzling.
 “But how can one wish any of these waves not to reach us which Maleldil is rolling towards us?” she asks.
 Unlike the children of Adam, she lives every moment in thanksgiving, expectation, confidence, even fearlessness.
 She gratefully receives from God every good that he presents.
-Each wave brings a new adventure and new challenge.
+Each wave brings a new challenge and new adventure.

 It is Ransom’s turn to be puzzled.
 He attempts to explain to the Lady the human experience of disappointment, how it might be possible to prefer a previous good to a new and different good.
 She ponders upon this possibility: